adam10603/BeamNG-Advanced-Steering/README.md

  - Cars naturally countersteer to an extent, simulating the effect of their caster angle
  - Highly customizable config file

-Despite what it might sound like, you shouldn't think of this mod as some kind of artificial driver-aid.
-This is a common way of processing steering input in racing games (both arcade and sim), and it also mimics real-life driving mechanics.
+Despite what it might sound like, you shouldn't think of this as some kind of artificial driver-aid.
+This is just a common way of processing steering input in racing games (both arcade and sim), and it mimics real-life driving mechanics.

 Here are two quick videos comparing the stock input system to the modified one: